pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmenginesetoption0.md

 ## -remarks

-This function cannot be called from within a transaction.
-It fails with FWP_E_TXN_IN_PROGRESS.
+This function cannot be called from within a transaction, it fails with FWP_E_TXN_IN_PROGRESS.
 See [Object Management](/windows/desktop/FWP/object-management) for more information about transactions.

-This function cannot be called from within a dynamic session.
-It will fail with **FWP_E_DYNAMIC_SESSION_IN_PROGRESS**.
+This function cannot be called from within a dynamic session, it fails  with **FWP_E_DYNAMIC_SESSION_IN_PROGRESS**.
 See [Object Management](/windows/desktop/FWP/object-management) for more information about sessions.

 The caller needs [FWPM_ACTRL_WRITE](/windows/desktop/FWP/access-right-identifiers) access to the filter engine.
 See [Access Control](/windows/desktop/FWP/access-control) for more information.